MerlinDesigns/hardware/em2/README.md

 RP2040-Zero via soldering.](pictures/inside-top.jpg "The controller's insides")

 ![Picture of the Em2 switch support plate from the other side showing where the cables go on the other side.](pictures/inside-bottom.jpg "The controller's inside, flip side")

+### Printing Notes

+The shell halves are designed to be printed standing on their "noses", which is why there is a flat plane on those noses.
+This is not the prettiest, but a good trade-off to get a nice print.
+This way the controller can be printed at a 45 degree angle, which should also work well with the hexagonal cutouts for the buttons.
+The inside of the shells should be on the upside when printing to avoid having to use a lot of supports for the different standoffs etc.

+Print settings for the shells should be fine with mostly defaults.
+My recommendation is to enable tree supports but only from the build plate to prevent supports within the nut slots.
+Other than that you can change infill settings however you like.
+Let me know if you encounter problems with printing so I can make adjustments.
+I tested the print in PLA and PETG.

+Fun fact: You can fit both shell halves on the build plate of Bambu Lab A1 mini.

+Print the menu buttons on their flat side edge without supports.

+I've had success with printing the hexagonal button caps on one of their edges with normal supports enabled and two raft layers.
+This allows the convex shape to be printed without problems.

+The switch support plate has a chamfer on one edge that I recommend to use to print on.
+Tree supports are required for this print.

+I usually print the menu button holder face down with normal supports.
+This will require removal of the supports with some tweezers or similar.

+The waveshare board holder arm can easily be printed without supports.

 ## Support
 If you want to support this project you can [buy me